-These symptoms begin suddenly and often become more severe over the next 2 to 3 days.
+These symptoms begin suddenly and often become more severe over the next 2–3 days.
 If symptoms last for more than 3 weeks, it is likely that the case has become chronic.
-This suggests a more serious underlying cause that warrants further investigation.
+This suggests there is a more serious underlying cause.

 Laryngitis often relates to other illnesses.
-Tonsilitis, throat infection, cold, or flu can occur alongside a case of laryngitis, so the following symptoms may also occur:
+Throat infections, colds, or flu can occur alongside a case of laryngitis.
+If a person has one of these illnesses alongside laryngitis, they may experience some of the following symptoms:

 The symptoms are likely to resolve without treatment by the seventh day of infection.
-See a doctor if the symptoms persist for longer or present severely.
+A person should see a doctor if the symptoms persist for longer or present severely.

 Symptoms in children

 Symptoms of laryngitis in children can differ from symptoms in adults.
-The condition is often characterized by a hoarse, barking cough and fever, and may also present as croup.
+The condition’s characteristics are often a hoarse, barking cough and fever, and it may also present as croup.

-Medical attention is recommended for children experiencing any of the following symptoms:
+Doctors recommend medical attention for children experiencing any of the following symptoms:

 - difficulty with breathing or swallowing

 - a fever of over 103° Fahrenheit or 39.4° Celsius

 These symptoms can also indicate epiglottitis.
 This is inflammation of the epiglottis, the flap of cartilage at the base of the tongue.
 Both adults and children can develop epiglottitis, and the condition